-Centre for Research in Marketing

-Brunel Business School

-Brunel University London

-The United Kingdom
+Professor John M.T.
+Balmer and Dr Weifeng Chen Centre for Research in Marketing and Corporate Brand Management, Brunel Business School, Brunel University London, The United Kingdom orporate heritage tourism brand attractiveness and national identity

+JOURNAL OF PRODUCT AND BRAND MANAGEMENT (2016)
-NB: This is a pre-publication version of an article which will be published in

-The Journal of Product and Brand Management (2016) Vol.25.

-For referencing purposes kindly refer to the full citation details of the above journal once the article has been published.
+This is a pre-publication version of an article which will be accepted in the Journal of Product and Brand Management in 2016.
+Kindly refer to the journal's website for full citation/publication details once this manuscript appears in print.
 Thank you.